 The boreal forests of the world have some of the coldest temperatures found on the planet.
 Only the hardiest of humans have been able to inhabit these regions.

 When conditions are this hard, naturally we use anything in the surroundings to adapt and survive.
 One of the most abundant resources, trees, happen to have many uses outside of building shelter.

 The indigenous people of the regions quickly learned of the many medicinal uses of the boreal forest trees.
 The bark, leaves, branches, and roots were boiled and steeped into a tea to provide a source of comfort and relief.
-Such teas were used to treat common colds, respiratory problems, cleaning the system, and warming the soul.
+Such teas were used to treat common colds, respiratory problems, clean the system, and warm the soul.

 According to the Cherokee, in the beginning, all creation spoke the same language.
 All existed in harmony, but the plants, animals, and the four elements knew that the two-legged ones (humans) would need help if they were to survive.

 So a great accord was struck, humans were allowed to take from nature what they needed for food, clothing, and shelter with one condition: They would need to ask permission for these gifts, to give thanks, and to take no more than they needed.
 They respected this and so, it was good.

 But then, the two-legged ones grew in numbers, and the mentality changed.
 They began to feel themselves as superior to the rest of creation, thinking that the great web of life revolves only around them.
 They had forgotten that they are just a small part of the great circle of life.
 The two-legged ones began to kill without asking for permission, to take more than they needed, and they ceased to give thanks.
 The great agreement was broken.

 The great animal council banded together to decide on how to right these wrongs.
 Something needed to be done so that they may protect themselves from destruction and eradication.
 So it was decreed by the council that if one of their members was killed, without giving thanks, the Chief Animal Spirit would afflict the disrespectful killer with a terrible disease.